-- Mail is returned on a recently closed transaction - Mailing address changes - Refused face to face interview and used private notary - Identification inconsistent - Return address different from subject property address
+- Refused face to face interview and used private notary - Identification inconsistent

 Preventing and Responding to Red Flags

 The presence of any of the previously mentioned red flags should alert the reviewer to take a more in-depth look at a particular file and re-verify as much information as possible from sources which are independent from the originator.
 When efforts to re-verify information contained in the file are necessary, the file should be escalated to a supervisor for recommendation.
 Re-verification efforts may include the following: